Brazil Entry Requirements: Visa, Passport & Travel Tips

 Requirements for minors

-• Original birth certificate with one copy
+• Original birth certificate and one copy

 Travel insurance